What Are Multiple Listing Services (MLS) in Real Estate?

 Some information is nonetheless kept under lock and key for the sellers' safety, including personal and proprietary information and notes regarding whether the home is vacant.

 FSBO sellers—"for sale by owner" properties—can be left out in the cold without automatic access to list their homes as brokers do.
-Many brokers and online services will list them for them for a fee, however.
+Many brokers and online services will list them for a fee, however.

 Complaints and Disputes